When It Comes to Muscles, Bigger Isn’t Always Better

 - Age: Although muscles can be strengthened at any age, athletes between the ages of 10 and 20 realize the most gains in muscle strength simply because this is the time of greatest growth and development.
 Once physical maturity is reached, gains in muscle strength are slower to obtain.

 - Gender: Although gender doesn’t impact the quality of the muscle, it does impact the quantity.
 In general, men have more muscle tissue than women because muscle size is increased by testosterone, the male sex hormone.
+And some weightlifters artifically increase their testosterone levels by taking testosterone boosters.

 - Limb and muscle length: Those who have short arms and legs tend to be able to lift more weight because short limbs offer greater leverage.
 In addition, those with longer muscles have greater potential for developing stronger muscles than do those with short muscles.